Data manager

 2408

-Firstly, you can see a green or red dot next to each attribute.
-This signifies whether that attribute is already tracked in your data (green) or not yet (red).
+You can see a green or red dot next to each attribute.
+This shows whether that attribute is already tracked in your data (green) or not yet (red).

 There are several actions you can do with each property:

 Rename a propertyClick on the property's name to rename it.
-This is not possible for those that are already tracked in your data.
-If you want to rename such a property/event, you will need to delete all associated data from Bloomreach Engagement first.
+This isn't possible for those that are already tracked in your data.
+If you want to rename such a property/event, you'll need to delete all associated data from Bloomreach Engagement first.

 Define the data typeThis affects how Bloomreach Engagement treats that property.
-When filtering data, for example, the data type will decide what type of operators will be shown by default to match that type.
+When filtering data, for example, the data type decides what type of operators are shown by default to match that type.
 It also affects how the values are shown in the customer profile.
-Learn more about data types in our article.

-Provide a description of the propertyThis is highly recommended as this will be displayed as a tooltip for all users when working with the properties in Bloomreach Engagement, as shown in the screenshot below.
+Provide a description of the propertyThis is recommended as this displays as a tooltip for all users when working with the properties in Bloomreach Engagement.

 Hover over a property with your mouse to reveal the following buttons on the right side: